smguilia/overview-1/feedback.md

 2. Select to provide **Generic feedback** for the entire page or product, or **Specific feedback** on a certain part of the page you are currently on.
 3. Select an option for what you think about the page or selection.
 4. Enter a short subject line about your feedback and a longer description about what you want to share with the {{site.data.keyword.Bluemix_notm}} team.
-5. Then, leave your email address if you want to receive progress from the team addressing the feedback that you submitted.
+5. Then, leave your email address if you want to receive progress from the team that is addressing the feedback that you submitted.

 Common ad blockers block Usabilla and hide the **Feedback** button.
 Disable any ad blockers to use the **Feedback** button to submit your comments.
 {: tip}